Georgetown Bagelry

-Bagel bakery in the Washington, D.C.
+Bagel bakery in Bethesda, Maryland, U.S.

-Georgetown Bagelry is a bagel bakery in the Washington, D.C. area, founded in 1981.
-Its first location was on M street downtown, and it is now located in Bethesda, Maryland.
-For several years, it was voted by the Washington City Paper as having the best bagels in the area.
+Georgetown Bagelry is a bagel bakery in Bethesda, Maryland, United States.
+It originally opened in 1981 in Georgetown, Washington, D.C.
+For several years, it was voted by the Washington City Paper as having the best bagels in the Washington metropolitan area.
 The company specializes in New York–style bagels which are made by boiling dough.